ChromeProtector/ChromeProtector/README.md

 # Roadmap/Plan

 1. Implement a simple detection of homograph phishing attack
-2. Implement words similary checks agains list of protected domains (configured)
+2. Implement the similary check against the list of protected domains (configured)
 3. Implement a simple list of blocked words from domain names
 4. Configuration data of the extension should be easy to export to compute some hash to validate configuration
 5. Consider showing more info about SSL/TLS certificates